JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 ![My products for sink cleaning](/media/clean-cleaning-8.jpeg)

-Once a week, I deep clean it with a sponge dug into [Bio-mex](https://www.amazon.co.uk/Bio-mex-Miracle-Cleaning-Kitchen-Bathroom/dp/B00FFYQRR6), which I bought based on Instagram back in the day, but still use as it has eco ingredients.
-I’ll try using my all purpose cleaner instead when it runs out, as I highly doubt it has any unique magic cleaning properties.
+Once a week, I deep clean it with a sponge dug into [Bio-mex](https://www.amazon.co.uk/Bio-mex-Miracle-Cleaning-Kitchen-Bathroom/dp/B00FFYQRR6), which I bought thanks to some Instagram cleanfluencer back in the day, but still use as it has eco ingredients.
+I’ll try using my all purpose cleaner instead when the Bio-mex runs out.

 Finally, I clean the plugholes with a generous scoop of soda crystals, chased down with the contents of a boiling kettle.
-This is probably the [most-cited use of soda crystals](https://www.dri-pak.co.uk/cleaning-plug-holes-and-drains/), and supposedly keeps the sink draining effectively over the long term.
+This is probably the [most-cited use of soda crystals](https://www.dri-pak.co.uk/cleaning-plug-holes-and-drains/), and supposedly helps the sink drain effectively over the long term.
 I haven’t seen any evidence to the contrary…

 ### Descaling
 While I’m pretty much on easy street for cleaning stuff in most respects - living in a small place with no other people to mess stuff up - limescale is huge problem for me.
-East London’s diamond-hard water was a shock to me when I first moved here, and one of my first emergency buys was a water filter, given that tap water is basically undrinkable.
+East London’s extra-hard water was a shock to me when I first moved here, and one of my first emergency buys was a water filter, given that tap water here is basically undrinkable.

-Left alone, a gross crust quickly forms wherever water hits: around taps, on shower screens, in the tub.
+Left alone, a gross surface crust quickly forms wherever water hits: around taps, on shower screens, in the tub.
 I’ve used two products quite successfully to deal with this.
 First, I generally have a bag of lemons in my weekly shop - and tie used halves to taps with a microfibre cloth for a few hours every couple of weeks or so.

 ![Using a lemon to descale a tap](/media/clean-cleaning-9.jpg)